Biden’s bet that economy would boost Democrats falls flat

 Beneath this challenge rests a deeper set of questions about how politics and the economy mingle after the pandemic.
 Do Americans care more about job growth or inflation?
 Are they skeptical that government spending can permanently improve the economy for the better?
 Can Democrats expect to be rewarded for their results or are voters indifferent to policy achievements?

 These questions also posed an obstacle as House Democrats on Friday finally approved Biden’s bipartisan $1 trillion infrastructure deal, which had already cleared the Senate.
-The House also moved forward with a $1.85 trillion measure bolstering health, family and climate change programs, with a plan to vote on it by the week of Nov.
-15.
+The House was preparing later Friday to move forward with a $1.75 trillion mix of social spending and matching increases.

 After attending the U.N. climate summit, Biden suggested at a Tuesday news conference in Glasgow, Scotland, that the failure to pass his agenda earlier would have no impact on how the Democrats fared in the 2021 election.